 - Together with your supervisor, complete the research contract.

 - The deadline to submit your form is the beginning of the week before the first day of classes of the session in which you wish to enrol in Independent Research.

 You can obtain a SOC Independent Research Form:

 - By visiting the Department of Sociology in person, or

 - By clicking here to find a form which you can print out.
 The online form is available only in PDF.
 You will need Acrobat Reader (available from the Adobe website) to be able to view this form.

 The form is self-explanatory.
-Your form should be signed by yourself and by the supervisor.
+Your form MUST be signed by yourself and by the supervisor.
 Submit the completed form to the Department by one of the following methods (we cannot accept faxed or e-mailed forms):

 - In person, by bringing the form to the Undergraduate Program Administrator at the Department of Sociology; OR by mailing your form to the Sociology Undergraduate Office, Department of Sociology, University of Toronto, 725 Spadina Avenue, Room 284, Toronto, Ontario, M5S 2J4.